Machida, Tokyo

-Machida (町田市, Machida-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
-As of 1 April 2021, the city had an estimated population of 428,851, and a population density of 6,000 persons per km².
+Machida (町田市, Machida-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
+As of 1 April 2021, the city had an estimated population of 428,851, and a population density of 6,000 persons per km2.
 The total area of the city was 71.80 sqkm.

+Due to geographical and other reasons, Machida is often regarded as having more connection to Kanagawa Prefecture than to Tokyo Metropolis, to which it administratively belongs.

 Geography

 Machida is located in the Tama Hills of southern Tokyo Metropolis, bordered by Kanagawa Prefecture on the west, south, and east approximately 40 to 50 kilometers from the center of Tokyo.
 The highest point is Mount Kusato (elevation 364 meters) at the western end.
 There are few flatlands near Machida Station, the Sakai River flows to the west and south, and the Tsurumi River flows almost in the center of the city.